jinkoandres/unity-xmm-binding/README.md

 This repository is a Unity 5 project showing a simple use case of the XMM library.
 It contains a folder containing XMM as a native plugin project for Android.
-The native plugin is already compiled and the apk file is also provided for convenience.
+The native plugin is already compiled and the apk file is provided for convenience.

 ## Compilation and installation